New England Aquarium in Boston, MA

 Description

-The New England Aquarium is home to thousands of aquatic animals—from northern fur seals to giant Pacific octopus to little blue penguins.
+The New England Aquarium is home to thousands of aquatic animals—from northern fur seals to giant Pacific octopuses to little blue penguins.

 Meet the Animals